pareshsutariya/adhiveshan-grading-ui/_requirements.md

 ## ====== GRADING THE PARTICIPANTS =====:

-### Display tabs according to the skills access to the proctor:
+### Display tabs according to the skills access to the judge:

-- [x] API: Implement an endpoint to return list of proctors skills
+- [x] API: Implement an endpoint to return list of judges skills
 - [x] UI: Design UI to display tabs according to the procotr's skills

-### Search Candidate by proctor for BAPS ID and Skill Name:
+### Search Candidate by judge for BAPS ID and Skill Name:

 - [x] API: Implement an endpoint to search candidate for the given BAPS ID and Skill name
-  - Note: The delegate will only be shown if they have participated in the selected competition (based on the tab) and if the competition category aligns with the proctor’s allowed access
+  - Note: The delegate will only be shown if they have participated in the selected competition (based on the tab) and if the competition category aligns with the judge’s allowed access
 - [x] UI: Design UI to Search Candidate for BAPS ID and Skill Name
   - Note: A text input field and QR scan option, like the satsang mukhpath, will appear on the screen